Your Guide to The Marathon Des Sables (MDS)

 If you jog or run, you’ll need even fewer steps to cover one mile since you’re getting more steps while running.
 (Learn more about how many miles is 10000 steps here.
 You can also learn more about how many laps is a mile around a track here.)

-During one of my walks, I decided to track my steps using a pedometer and was surprised to see I was hitting about 2,300 steps per mile.
+One day, I tracked my steps with a pedometer and found I was taking around 2,300 steps per mil.
 It made sense, given my pace, but the faster you walk, the fewer steps you’ll take to cover the same distance.
 If you’re curious, tracking your steps is a fun way to see how your stride impacts your walking distance.

 Longer Walks?
 No Problem